 When someone says "Let's do tequila shots!" you probably think of a straight pour of tequila with lime and salt on the side, but the tequila shot can be so much more.
 From quick ideas for fun and fruity mixes to recipes with a nice amount of spice, there's a tequila shot for everyone and every party.

 01 of 10

 Lick, Sip, Suck...
-That is how the classic tequila shot goes down and there is a purpose behind the lemon-salt method.
+That is how the classic tequila shot goes down and there is a purpose behind the lime-salt method.

 The tequila shot has grown up, though.
 There's no reason to stick to this routine or continue pouring gold tequila into your shot glasses.
 Step it up with a 100% blue Weber agave tequila or get a little crazy and choose one of the aged styles.
 You can also rim the shot glass with funky sugars or salt.
 Have fun and enjoy a new twist on the straight tequila shot!

 02 of 10

 We'll stick with tradition for one more shot and revisit the double-banger known as the Sangrita.

 Maybe you have enjoyed the spicy tomato Sangrita, but did you know that there is another variation that has not been Americanized?
 The original Sangrita still has that spicy kick and requires a post-tequila chaser, but it uses an orange juice and grenadine base with a dash (or two) of hot sauce.
 It's a blast!